Iterate and Loop

 form is not turned into an actual declaration unless you tell iterate

-to do so using iterate:declare-variables.
-See below.
+to do so using iterate:declare-variables

 Declaring the types of internal variables is harder than declaring the